The stages of prostate cancer

 How prostate cancer spreads

-Prostate cancer tends to spread to the bones rather than any other organs.
+Prostate cancer tends to spread to lymph nodes or bones rather than any other organs.
 With prostate cancer, it is sometimes possible for metastases (cancer spread) to be present even when the prostate tumour is still very small.

 You can view and print the quick guides for all the pages in the Treating prostate cancer section.